ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 ## Initializing the Pool and Fetching Rewards History

-As with our previous tasks, we begin by initializing the `OpusPool`.
+As with our previous tasks, we begin by initializing `OpusPool`.
 Then, we’ll use the `getRewardsHistory` method to gather the rewards history.
 You can find the relevant code [here][get-rewards-history-usage].

 **Below is a sample code snippet for fetching rewards history:**